nofeesahdee/nofeesahdee/README.md

 # Hi there 👋

 I am Dolapo an undergraduate studying mathematics and computer science at the university of lagos.
-I love building web applications that are accessible and of great user experience.
+I love building web applications that are clean, accessible, and of great user experience.

 # What I am learning 📝?